Auto Accident Lawyers Serving Seattle, Tacoma, Olympia, & More WA Locations Answer:

 Hazardous roadways are those streets or highways that present legitimate dangers to motorists, commuters or pedestrians.
 Examples of unsafe roadway components include, but are not limited to, potholes, uneven pavement, lack of proper signage, and lack of striping.

 There is little that a driver can do when his or her vehicle goes out of control.
 Dangerous or defective vehicles can play a significant role or even cause a serious car accident.
+That’s why it is so important to stay on top of auto recalls and respond to them promptly when your vehicle is impacted.

 If you have been seriously injured in a Washington car accident, please contact The Bernard Law Group to obtain more information about your legal rights and options.